Skip to Main Content

 Biography:

 Linda (Barr) Eggbeer was born in 1946 in Mississippi, attended college in St. Charles, MO, and earned a Masters in Child Development at Towson State University, Towson, MD.
 She moved to Atlanta in 1972 and founded the Child Development Program at the Fulton County Health Dept. Linda served as president of Feminist Action Alliance in 1980, co-founded the Atlanta Women's Network, and was a member of Leadership Atlanta's Class of 1981.
-She moved to Chicago in 1982 and then to Washington D.C. area in 1983.
+She moved to Chicago in 1982 and then to the Washington D.C. area in 1983.
 From 1988-2010 she was a senior staff member at ZERO TO THREE, a national nonprofit based in Washington, DC and devoted to focusing on the needs of children under three and their families.

 Since her retirement, Linda has been an active community volunteer with Anne Arundel Women Giving Together, a women's collective philanthropy organization where she served as president in 2017.
 She has been a Court Appointed Special Advocate (CASA) for children in the child welfare system for 10 years and is currently president of the board of a nonprofit that works with second graders to improve their reading skills.
 She is active in her church and will begin serving on the governing council in July 2024.
 Linda has three grown sons and six grandchildren, all of whom live in the Washington, DC area.